ArneBinder/pytorch-ie/README.md

 user to implement the following methods:

 -   `encode_input`: Taking one document, create one or multiple `TaskEncoding`s.
-A `TaskEncoding` represents an example that may later on passed to the model.
+A `TaskEncoding` represents an example that will be passed to the model later on.
 It is a container holding `inputs`, optional `targets`, the original `document`, and `metadata`.
 Note that `encode_input` should not assign a value to `targets`.
 -   `encode_target`: This gets a single `TaskEncoding` and should produce a target encoding that will be assigned to `targets` later on.